Architecture of Croatia: Ancient heritage

 Numerous rustic villas, and new urban settlements (the most impressive are Verige in Brijuni, Pula and Trogir – formerly Tragurion) demonstrate the high level of Roman urbanization.
 There were at least thirty urban cities in Istria, Liburnia and Dalmatia with Roman citizenship (civitas).
 The best-preserved networks of Roman streets (decumanus/cardo) are those in Epetion (Poreč) and Jader (Zadar).

 The most perfectly preserved Roman monuments are in Pola (Pula); founded in the first century dedicated to Julius Caesar.
-It is full of classical Roman art such as: stone walls, two city gates, two temples on the Forum, and remains of two theaters, as well as the Arch from the year 30 AD, and the temple of Augustus built in the years 2 to 14 AD, and finally the Fluvian Amphitheater (so called – Arena) from the 2nd century.
+It is full of classical Roman art such as: stone walls, two city gates, two temples on the Forum, and remains of two theaters, as well as the Sergii's Arch from the year 30 AD, and the Temple of Augustus built in the years 2 to 14 AD, and finally the Fluvian Amphitheater (so called – Pula Arena) from the 2nd century.

 In the 3rd century AD, the city of Salona became the largest (it had 40,000 inhabitants) and most important city of Dalmatia.
 Near the city emperor Diocletian, born in Salona, built Diocletian's Palace around year the 300 AD, which is the largest and most important monument of late antique architecture in the world.
 On its pathways, cellars, domes, mausoleums, arcades and courtyards we can trace numerous different art influences from the entire Empire.
 In the 4th century, Salona became the center of Christianity for the entire western Balkans.
 It had numerous basilicas and necropolises, and even two saints: Domnius (Duje) and Anastasius (Staš).

 One of few preserved basilicas in western Europe (besides the ones in Ravenna) from the time of early Byzantium is Euphrasian Basilica in Poreč from the 6th century.